and why you should use one.

 Reading time 25 minutes.

-Phishing scams are becoming more elaborate, there are more Data breaches happening everyday, Password Crackers are getting faster and smarter, and this is making it easier for Hackers to force their way into more email accounts, websites, bank accounts and digital wallets.
+Phishing scams are becoming more elaborate, there are more Data breaches happening everyday, Password Crackers are getting faster and smarter, and all of this is making it easier for Hackers to force their way into emails, websites, bank accounts and digital wallets.

 If you’ve ever entered your details on a fake login page, had your password exposed in a data breach or had your email account hacked and ended up sending viruses to your whole address book, then I have some tips for you on how to harden your online security.

 A data breach occurs when confidential, private or sensitive information has been released into an unsecured environment.
-In other words, when unauthorized persons gain access to your confidential information.
+In other words, when unauthorised ‘sources’ gain access to your confidential information.

 A data breach can happen accidentally, like when you CC the wrong person in an email with a client’s sensitive data.
-Or as the result of a deliberate attack, either through phishing scams, ransomware or that coworker who thinks it’s hilarious to access your social media accounts on your work computer and post things while you’re at lunch.
+Or as the result of a deliberate attack, either through phishing scams, ransomware or that coworker who thinks it’s hilarious to to post on your social media accounts you’re at lunch.